evkx/evkx.github.io/content/models/audi/q6_e-tron/sq6_e-tron/_index.md

 ### Seats

-The Audi SQ6 e-tron accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Audi SQ6 e-tron accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats

-For the front row, the Audi SQ6 e-tron offers two different seat types to choose from, catering to a range of comfort and style preferences.
+The front row offers two seat types to cater to various comfort and style preferences:

 The following functionalities are available on the **Sport** seat: